NeonGamerBot-QK/public-my-notes/hackclub.md

   > add jumpscares 105%
   > do all stuff correctly.
 - [x] Do this https://hackclub.slack.com/archives/C0266FRGV/p1728587339688399 :D
-- [ ] make hcb faq and help bot based of [this data](https://hackclub.slack.com/archives/C07SBMR4LSC/p1728940866610229?thread_ts=1728858180.247689&cid=C07SBMR4LSC) + more data sourced from announcments (and any messages with permission).
+- [x] make hcb faq and help bot based of [this data](https://hackclub.slack.com/archives/C07SBMR4LSC/p1728940866610229?thread_ts=1728858180.247689&cid=C07SBMR4LSC) + more data sourced from announcments (and any messages with permission).
+- [ ] Make a slack bot which auto crossposts messages :D
 ### riceathon

 https://github.com/hackclub/jams/pull/230